Yoga for Migraine

 - Reducing heart rate and blood pressure

-How Yoga works for migraines
+How yoga works for migraine

 Yoga’s relaxation techniques are thought to calm the body’s nervous system.
 This action on the nervous system is believed to reduce the activities in the brain that lead to migraines.
 Yoga also has a positive impact on certain chemicals in the body and in the brain, which may also help migraine sufferers.
 Researchers also believe yoga increases the chemical serotonin, which relays signals from one area of the brain to another.
 Serotonin also eases the tightening of the brain’s blood vessels, so migraines and serotonin levels are believed to be closely related.

-Studies of Yoga and migraines
+Studies of yoga and migraine